DarlingtonAlban/Darlington_Portfolio/README.md

 2. I had to replace null values with zero to avoid incosistency in my analysis

-# Project 3 : Sales Analysis
+# Project 3 : Grocery Inventory Analysis

 ## Table Of Content